 If someone was interested in what you have to offer, go ahead and treat their interest as a potential booking.

 But, as I'm sure you can imagine, people who regularly vend at events get "hit up" by other vendors all the time.

-So instead of always "hitting up" other vendors as new customers or clients, why not start a networking group?
+So instead of always "hitting up" other vendors as new customers or clients, why not start or encourage a networking group?